-All permitted projects require an inspection by a Building and Safety Division Inspector.
-An inspection ensures that the project is constructed according to approved plans.
+All permitted projects require an inspection by a Building and Safety Division Inspector to ensure that a project is constructed according to approved plans and minimum code requirements.
 Jobsites must be available for Inspection Services from 8:00 AM to 5:00 PM Monday through Friday.
+Virtual inspections are also offered for eligible inspection types.
+To scheduled an inspection or view a project's inspection history please visit the Online Inspection Scheduling System.

 Before requesting a final Building and Safety Inspection, you may need to contact the following for Inspection: